gate42qc/ibmquantumchallenge19/README.md

 # IBM-Quantum-Challenge-2019
-To repository is for sharing the codes and ideas of our team
+This repository is intended for sharing the codes and ideas of our team